-- Travel?

-- Gain fantastic experience for your CV?

-- Pass on a practical skill that can transform lives?
+- Work and travel around the world BEFORE you complete your degree? - Gain fantastic experience for your CV? - Pass on practical knowledge that can transform lives?

 Are you:

 - Aged at least 18?

 - Fluent in English?

 - Ready to learn a new skill?